 Alexander Osterwalder of Strategyzer developed the Business Model Canvas as a tool to help people comprehend a business model in a formal or organised fashion.
 It displays the value propositions and unique selling points, your target market, their opinions, and how the company generates revenue.
 It may also be used to assess how well one's company strategy stacks up against that of its rivals.

 How to use

 A genuine means of describing, visualising, and evaluating dynamic business models is the business model canvas.
 It offers a justification or a hypothesis on how a business is being operated, i.e., how an organisation is producing value and providing value to customers.

 1. Customer Segments

-The market segments should be listed and the segment providing most revenue must be focussed on.
+The market segments should be listed and the segment providing the most revenue must be focused on.

 2. Value proposition

 The unique selling proposition or the product or services provided by the business to the consumers must be mentioned.

 3. Revenue streams